mediamonks/muban/docs/v2/00-table-of-contents.md

    2. Data-attributes
    3. Element selecting
    4. Creating a component
-      1. Manual
+      1. Using the wizard
-      2. Command-line-interface
+      2. Using the shorthand
 4. Page
+   1. Title
-   1. Meta data
+   2. Meta
-   2. Blocks
+   3. Blocks
       1. Name
       2. Data
          1. Local data
-         2. Referenced data
+         2. Imported data
-   3. Creating a page
+   4. Creating a page
-      1. Manual
+      1. Using the wizard
-      2. Command-line-interface
+      2. Using the shorthand
 5. Application
    1. Bootstrapping
    2. Lifecycles